 - Thin card for making a star template

 For star stencils:

-Fill with battery mini lights (available from Asda) or fake flowers.
+Fill with battery mini lights or fake flowers.
 Use large glitter for sparkle or fine glitter for smoother finish.
 Do not use with wax tea lights or candles.

 Stained-glass window biscuits

 Get the kids to create some fantastic Christmas tree decorations to really jazz up your tree this year.
 Not only are they great to look at but they are edible too!